olssonm/swish-php/README.md

 If an invalid UUID is used, a `Olssonm\Swish\Exceptions\InvalidUuidException` will be thrown.

 *Note 1:* Wheter you set a default UUID or one in the Swish-format – it will <u>always</u> be formatted for Swish automatically.
 *Note 2:* This package uses [Ramsey/Uuid](https://github.com/ramsey/uuid) to generate RFC4122 (v4) UUIDs on the fly.
-Swish accepts V1, 3, 4 and 5 UUIDs.
+Swish accepts V1, 3, 4 and 5 UUIDs if you chose to set your own UUIDs.

 ### Available methods